kedacore/keda-docs/content/blog/keda-2.0-beta.md

 > **⚠ Running KEDA 1.x & 2.0 Beta side-by-side is not supported.**
 >
-> KEDA is comes with a metrics server and Kubernetes only allows you to run one of them in a cluster.
+> KEDA comes with a metrics server and Kubernetes only allows you to run one of them in a cluster.
 >
 >_Learn more about how KEDA is architected in [our docs](http://keda.sh/docs/latest/concepts/#architecture)._